--$329,480 to Professor David Wood from the School of Mathematical Sciences for a project on new directions in extremal and structural graph theory.
+-$329,480 to Professor David Wood from the School of Mathematics for a project on new directions in extremal and structural graph theory.

 -$376,358 to a non-lead LEIF project involving Professor Doug MacFarlane from the School of Chemistry focussing on multi-angle in-operando mapping of nanoscale electro/photo-redox reactions.